FIRE-Phoebe/Gas_Price_analysis/README.md

 3. Time Series Model
 - Auto Regression Integrated Moving Average(ARIMA)
   - Monthly all_grades_gas_price from 1993 to 2022.
-  - total 349month from the past to make predictions
+  - total 349 months from the past to make predictions
   - consider seasonality of the dataset

 ### Data Preparation and Description of Models